-In order to operate nominally on a LoRaWAN network, a device needs a 32-bit device address, which is the catentation of the NwkID and a 25-bit device-specific network address that is assigned when the device "joins" the network (see below for the join procedure) or that is pre-provisioned into the device.
+In order to operate nominally on a LoRaWAN network, a device needs a 32-bit device address, that is assigned when the device "joins" the network (see below for the join procedure) or that is pre-provisioned into the device.
+In case of roaming devices, the device address is assigned based on the 24-bit network identifier (NetID) that is allocated to the network by the LoRa Alliance.
+Non-roaming devices can be assigned device addresses by the network without relying on a LoRa Alliance-assigned NetID.

 End-devices are assumed to work with one or a quite limited number of applications, identified by a 64-bit AppEUI, which is assumed to be a registered IEEE EUI64 value.
-In addition, a device needs to have two symmetric session keys, one for protecting network artefacts (port=0), the NwkSKey, and another for protecting application layer traffic, the AppSKey.
-Both keys are used for 128 bit AES cryptographic operations.
+In addition, a device needs to have two symmetric session keys, one for protecting network artifacts (port=0), the NwkSKey, and another for protecting application layer traffic, the AppSKey.
+Both keys are used for 128-bit AES cryptographic operations.
 So, one option is for an end-device to have all of the above, plus channel information, somehow (pre-)provisioned, in which case the end-device can simply start transmitting.
 This is achievable in many cases via out-of-band means given the nature of LoRaWAN networks.
-Table 3 summarises these values.
+Table 3 summarizes these values.

-Value Description DevAddr (32-bits) = NwkId (7-bits) + device-specific network address (25 bits) AppEUI IEEE EUI64 naming the application NwkSKey 128 bit network session key for use with AES AppSKey 128 bit application session key for use with AES
+Value Description DevAddr DevAddr (32-bits) = device-specific network address generated from the NetID AppEUI IEEE EUI64 corresponding to the join server for an NwkSKey AppSKey AppKey 128-bit application session key used with AES-ECB